server-boards/boards-api/README.md

   `/.env`

 ```
-MONGODB_URI= // URI to mongo environment to use for development
+MONGODB_URI= // URI to mongo environment to use for development, get from cloud.mongodb.com
 PORT= // Port number for the server to use
 ```